jalvaflow/BranPlan/README.md

 - Ability to search/discover and keep a record of courses being taken.
 - View progress toward degree and university requirements.
 - Schedule auxiliary events on an interactive calendar.
-- Give suggestions for next semester’s courses
+- Give suggestions for next semester’s courses.

 ## Images and Snippets ##
 ![snippet](https://i.ibb.co/DQX4Q4f/image.png)